Pam-Pam29/linear_regression_model/README.md

 | smoker    | Smoking status: 'yes' or 'no'               |
 | charges   | Annual medical insurance charges             |

-## Feature Engineering
-To make the model more relevant for the African context, the 'region' feature was removed from the dataset and model.
-This ensures predictions are not biased by irrelevant regional categories.

 ## Public API Endpoint
 A publicly available API endpoint returns predictions given input values.
 You can test it using Swagger UI: